AnkurDeria/HSI-Traditional-to-Deep-Models/README.md

 ## Acknowledgement

-Part of this code is from a implementation of Classification of HSI using CNN by [Gopal Krishna](https://github.com/gokriznastic/HybridSN), [BehnoodRasti](https://github.com/BehnoodRasti/HyFTech-Hyperspectral-Shallow-Deep-Feature-Extraction-Toolbox) and [mhaut](https://github.com/mhaut/hyperspectral_deeplearning_review).
+Part of this code is from a implementation of Classification of HSI using CNN by [Gopal Krishna](https://github.com/gokriznastic/HybridSN), [Behnood Rasti](https://github.com/BehnoodRasti/HyFTech-Hyperspectral-Shallow-Deep-Feature-Extraction-Toolbox) and [Jaun Mario Haut](https://github.com/mhaut/hyperspectral_deeplearning_review).